-At maturity of your RRSP, you can access your assets through following three options:
+At maturity of your Registered Retirement Savings Plan, you can access your assets through following three options:

 Lump-sum withdrawal: You can withdraw all of your funds within the RRSP.
 This withdrawal would be subject to withholding tax as the RRSP withdrawal amount must be included as income when you file your taxes.

 Convert to an RRIF: You can choose to convert your RRSP to a Registered Retirement Income Fund (RRIF), which gives you a steady flow of retirement income with a minimum amount that must be withdrawn each year.
-You can start a RRIF at age 55, but you may risk running out of money.
+You can start a RRIF as early as age 55, but you may risk running out of money.
 A Registered Retirement Savings Plan (RRSP) must be converted to a RRIF by the end of the year in which you turn 71.

 Purchase an annuity: You can purchase an annuity that will offer you a guaranteed income for life or for a specific period of time.
 An annuity purchase is not subject to withholding tax, but you may have to pay tax on the income when you start receiving payments.

 Withdrawing from an RRSP before maturity